Climbing at Catalonia in Winter

-Catalonia has been on the back of my mind since my last trip (which was also my first) in the Spring of 2014 to Margalef.
+A Climbing trip to Catalonia has been in the back of my mind since my last trip (which was also my first) in the Spring of 2014 to Margalef.
 It was a fantastic trip and ranked as one of the most memorable trips for lead climbing ever.
-Due to the vast amount of quality climbs, location, ease of access and personal climbing achievements.
+Due to the vast amount of quality climbs, location, ease of access, and personal climbing achievements.

 The 9a (8c+) Project

-The idea to return came about in the earlier half of 2017 when I decided it’s finally time to hop onto something hard and it was clear to me from the start that I wanted to try and work on Estado Critico, 9a.
-This is one of the more popular 9a in Siurana and got famous due to the 1st onsight of this grade by a certain Alex Megos in 2013.
+The idea to return came about in the earlier half of 2017.
+When I decided it was finally time to hop onto something hard.
+It was clear to me from the start that I wanted to try and work on Estado Critico, 9a.
+This is one of the more popular 9a in Siurana.
+It got famous due to the 1st onsight of this grade by a certain Alex Megos in 2013.
 Some holds have broken and the grade has hovered between 8c+ and 9a as described by different ascensionists.
-It seems to be a great climb with beautiful movements and even if I do get the send, who am I to downgrade it as I only have about 50 climbs completed in the 8th grade (with no 9a to boot).
+It seems to be a great climb with beautiful movements.
+And even if I do get the send, who am I to downgrade it.
+I only have about 50 climbs completed in the 8th grade (with no 9a to boot).

 Climbing in Siurana

 The trip was cast in stone during June 2018 when 4 of us bought tickets to Barcelona for Dec 2018.
 Eunice and I will be joined by Jarrell and his mum, Christina (both of them will be with us for the first 2 weeks).
-Gabriel hopped onto the bandwagon a couple of weeks later when his plan to visit Laos in Dec 2018 did not materialised.
+Gabriel hopped onto the bandwagon a couple of weeks later.
+This is only because his plan to visit Laos in Dec 2018 did not materialise.